-College Credit Plus & Disability Services
+College Credit Plus & Accessibility Services

-Disability Services is dedicated to ensuring that students with disabilities enrolled in College Credit Plus courses have access to appropriate accommodations, including classroom and testing accommodations.
+Accessibility Services is dedicated to ensuring that students with disabilities enrolled in College Credit Plus courses have access to appropriate accommodations, including classroom and testing accommodations.

-Students with a documented disability must register with Columbus State's Disability Services in order to be allowed to use accommodations in College Credit Plus courses.
+Students with a documented disability must register with Columbus State's Accessibility Services in order to be allowed to use accommodations in College Credit Plus courses.
 Accommodations provided by an IEP or 504 plan do not apply in a College Credit Plus course.

 Table of Contents

-- Registering with Disability Services
+- Registering with Accessibility Services

 - Using Accommodations